 Gifts to a Boston Foundation DAF may be made in the form of cash, stock, real estate or other non-cash assets, such as S-stock, IRA's or personal property.
 When you transfer non-cash assets to a Donor Advised Fund properly, they can be gifted without incurring capital gains taxes, allowing 100 percent of the proceeds to be given to charity.
-You can add to or replenish your fund at any time, with no minimum requirement - and you can make grants from your fund at any time.
+You can add to or replenish your funds at any time, with no minimum requirement for additional contributions.

 Why a Boston Foundation DAF?

 The Foundation was founded in 1915 for one purpose: to receive gifts from generous donors and to use those resources to make grants to the nonprofit organizations meeting the needs of Boston-area residents every day.
 Today, while many of our donors care deeply about Boston and Massachusetts, their philanthropy often extends to national and even global concerns.
 Grants from DAFs can be made to any qualified charity in the United States or abroad, and we have experience working with donors on this.

 The Boston Foundation compares very favorably with commercial gift funds; we urge you to compare advantages.
 The fees we charge for administering Donor Advised Funds go directly to our operating budget, not to a for-profit bottom line.
 Boston Foundation DAF holders are therefore helping to fund independent research into the region’s most pressing issues, and supporting our special initiatives and civic leadership activities.

 Through the Permanent Fund for Boston, the Boston Foundation makes millions of dollars in grants each year to Greater Boston nonprofits, giving us unparalleled in-depth knowledge of the organizations working every day to address the region’s most pressing challenges.
 Donors are encouraged to attend Foundation-sponsored events, educational programs and other opportunities to gain a deeper understanding of important problems and the strategies being employed to solve them.